techservicesillinois/SecOps-Powershell-Qualys/src/help/Get-QualysTag.md

 ## SYNOPSIS

-Returns an object of class QualysTag using the Qualys QPS API.
+Returns an object or array of class QualysTag using the Qualys QPS API.

 ## SYNTAX